irrer/DICOMClient/README.txt

 changes to the code that warrant a version change, then change this value before building a new package.

+To just rebuild the jar-with-dependencies.jar and sources.jar:
+   Run mavent --> compile

-To change the version of the documentation:
+To change the version of the documentation and make a new zip package with updated documentation:
    1. Copy all the files (except output dir) from an old version (e.g. docs/user_manual/user_manual_1.0.53) to your new version (e.g. docs/user_manual/user_manual_1.0.61)